 I know now that farmers are teachers, and they are eager to pass on their knowledge to folks who really want to learn.
 They know the value of community, and hopefully, the community will take a lesson, and learn the value of farmers.

 When you shop locally, you know what you are getting.
 You know it far beyond what you can ever find on a label.
 Because I know these things and I know these people, I can trust the food I give to my family.

-Thank you to the folks in my local homesteading group who have taught me more in the past year about where food comes from than I learned in all of my previous years combined.
-You are kind, generous with information, and true stewards of the earth.
-I feel incredibly fortunate to have landed in a place and met so many people that I can call upon for advice and friendship.
+So many people like to scoff at California but I really found a home there.
+I found a local homesteading group who taught me more in one year about where food comes from than I learned in all of my previous years combined.
+They were kind, generous with information, and true stewards of the earth.
+I feel incredibly fortunate to have landed in a place and met so many people that I could call upon for advice and friendship.

 About the Author